UMWEDU/umw-commencement-sync/_pages/congrats.md

 <h3>Class of 2020 highlights</h3>
 <ul>
  	<li><a href="https://www.umw.edu/news/2020/05/09/umw-to-graduate-class-of-2020/">UMW to Graduate Class of 2020</a></li>
- 	<li><a href="https://www.umw.edu/news/2020/05/09/trio-of-darden-winners-receive-virtual-acclaim-for-perfect-grades/">Trio of Darden Winners Receive Virtual Acclaim for Perfect Grades</a></li>
+ 	<li><a href="https://www.umw.edu/news/2020/05/09/trio-of-darden-winners-receive-virtual-acclaim-for-perfect-grades/">Trio of Darden Winners Receives Virtual Acclaim for Perfect Grades</a></li>
  	<li><a href="https://www.umw.edu/news/2020/05/08/twenty-ways-the-class-of-2020-stands-out/">Twenty Ways the Class of 2020 Stands Out</a></li>
 </ul>
 </div>